the-real-i9/i9lyfe-server/_README.md

 #### Tables

 Of course, I'll use tables.
-But the ones that prove my proficiency with the RDBMS follow.
+But the ones that vett my proficiency with the DBMS follow.

 #### Views